Dog Collar vs Harness: What Is the Best Option for Dog Walking?

 The Level of Dog Training

-It’s important to consider how much training your dog has received before you pick a leash accessory.
+It’s important to consider how much training your dog has received before you choose between a collar vs harness.
 For example, if your dog has received very little training, they could be more likely to jump up on people or things while you walk.
 Alternatively, they may challenge you as an owner when pulling on a harness or collar.
 In this case, you need to think about which option will be less harmful to an untrained pup.

 The Length of Your Dog Walks

+When it comes to answering the question “is it better to walk a dog with a harness or collar?”, the answer will have a lot to do with how long your typical walks are.
 If you have a small dog that you just take out for a quick zip throughout the day, you might be able to get away with a collar.
 However, if you enjoy long walks with your pooch, investing in a durable harness could create a more comfortable stroll for you both.
+Additionally, if you love going on runs with your dog, consider a hands-free dog walking belt that can attach to a collar or harness.

 Before you can make any sound decision for your pet, you need to be equipped with the right information.
 If you’re debating between a dog harness versus a collar, there are a few things to consider before you make a purchase.
-This chart easily breaks down the difference between these two dog-walking accessories.
+This chart easily breaks down the difference between these two dog-walking accessories and the benefits of dog harnesses and collars.

 - Provides better control of your pet while walking